Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 \subsection{Sampling radius of ICs}

-As a next step, we investigate the role of the ICs.
-In particular, an approximation that is commonly made when sampling a halo model like the NFW profile.
+As a next step, we investigated the role of the ICs.
+In particular, we made an approximation that is commonly made when sampling a halo model such as the NFW profile.

-Sampling the ICs for a density profile that does imply an infinite mass, such as the NFW profile, requires truncating the halo at a radius $r_\mathrm{cut}$.
-The truncation of the halo can influence its gravothermal evolution and, for example, speed up the collapse for satellite galaxies, where the outer regions of the halo are removed due to tidal force \citep[e.g.][]{Nishikawa_2020, Sameie_2020b}.
-In contrast to this physical truncation, we investigate the role of the artificially set truncation radius for SIDM simulations.
+Sampling the ICs for a density profile that implies an infinite mass, such as the NFW profile, requires truncating the halo at a radius $r_\mathrm{cut}$.
+The truncation of the halo can influence its gravothermal evolution and, for example, can speed up the collapse for satellite galaxies, where the outer regions of the halo are removed due to tidal force \citep[e.g.][]{Nishikawa_2020, Sameie_2020b}.
+In contrast to this physical truncation, we investigated the role of the artificially set truncation radius for SIDM simulations.

-In Fig.~\ref{fig:cut_rad}, we test the influence of $r_\mathrm{cut}$ on the evolution of the halo.
+In Fig.~\ref{fig:cut_rad} we test the influence of $r_\mathrm{cut}$ on the evolution of the halo.
 A comparison of simulations with ICs sampled up to $10 \, r_\mathrm{s}$ and $15 \, r_\mathrm{s}$ reveals a significant deviation in the evolution.
-While the difference for the mass within 10 pc is fairly large towards the end of our simulations, this can also be interpreted as a much smaller deviation in collapse time.
-Depending on how accurately the evolution should be predicted, $r_\mathrm{cut} = 10 \, r_\mathrm{s}$ could be too small, and a larger value would be preferable.
+Although the simulations agree with each other during the core formation and early collapse phase within the estimated Poisson noise based on the number of simulation particles within 10 pc, they start to deviate at later times.
+Here the enclosed mass grows super-exponentially, and the relative uncertainty on the inferred mass goes down.
+At the same time, the difference between the simulations in terms of the enclosed mass becomes relatively large, although the deviation in the collapse time is small.
+Because of the super-exponential nature of the enclosed mass growth in the deep core-collapse phase, a small deviation in the collapse time results in a large difference in the mass.
+Depending on how accurately the evolution should be predicted, $r_\mathrm{cut} = 10 \, r_\mathrm{s}$ could be too small, and a higher value would be preferable.

 Finally, we note that we chose $r_\mathrm{cut}$ in units of $r_\mathrm{s}$ compared to the virial radius.
 This is because the only relevant length scale for the NFW profile is $r_\mathrm{s}$, whereas the virial radius is only defined by making additional assumptions about cosmology, namely the critical density.